Human authored, evidenced-based – 8 min read

 – 2% protein.

 The fat content is higher than other fruits, however, 71% of the fat content is monounsaturated fatty acids (MUFA), the same type of fat present in olive oil, with 13% as polyunsaturated fatty acids (PUFA), and 16% is saturated fatty acids.
 Hass avocados contain several phytochemicals and nutrients, and each of them plays a specific role in preventing CVD and improving the blood lipid profile (5).
-With regards nutrients, avocados contain good amounts of vitamin E magnesium, potassium, and fibre, higher intakes of which are associated to beneficial cardiovascular outcomes (2).
-Click on the drop-down boxes below to learn more about the nutritional composition of Hass avocados.
+With regards nutrients, avocados contain good amounts of vitamin E, magnesium, potassium, and fibre, higher intakes of which are associated to beneficial cardiovascular outcomes (2).
+Click on the drop-down boxes below to learn more about the nutritional composition of Hass avocados per 100g.

 Avocados and cardiovascular disease (CVD)